 Case studies and quizzes will be available as indicated on the course module schedule.
 Deadlines are strictly adhered in this course.
 Exceptions for make-up quizzes or exams beyond the indicated dates will be made for genuine/documented family or medical reasons.
 Late work will be penalized by point deductions depending on how late it is submitted after the deadline.
-The last day of the semester is May 11, 2017.
-For administrative purposes, no late work

-(including country project) will be accepted after this date.
-Welcome Aboard.
-Your Success is the Goal!
+The last day of class is January 19st, 2018.
+For administrative purposes, no late work (including country project) will be accepted after this date.